 Tarakihi is a relatively long lived species, although ages over 30 years in New Zealand are relatively uncommon.
-The oldest recorded age determined for a tarakihi is 45 years, a 36 cm male (estimated 0.9 kg) captured from TAR 1 in 2008.
+The oldest recorded age determined for a tarakihi is 44 years, a 47 cm female (estimated 1.9 kg) captured from TAR 7 in 2000 (see Stevenson & Horn (2004)).
 Although genetic evidence for a second species, "king" tarakihi, exists, found mainly in the subtropical waters of northern New Zealand (Smith et al. 1996), the information presented within this age determination protocol relates only to the commonly caught New Zealand coastal species of tarakihi, Nemadactylus macropterus.

 Tarakihi are reported to spawn over summer and autumn (Ministry for Primary Industries 2013) with peak spawning occurring mainly from March to May in northern areas (McKenzie 1961, Tong & Vooren 1972, Vooren & Tong 1973, Robertson 1978, Parker & Fu 2011), and earlier with increasing latitude (Tong & Vooren 1972, Robertson 1978, Beentjes 2011).
 The first published theoretical birthdate used for ageing tarakihi was 1 March (Tong & Vooren 1972), considered to be a reasonable estimate of the early to mid-spawning season for various sites around New Zealand, and was used in subsequent ageing studies (Vooren & Tong 1973, Vooren 1975, Annala et al. 1990).
-Based on biological data collected from TAR 7, Stevenson & Horn (2004) chose a birthdate of 1 May as being near the end of the spawning season, and this has been adopted as the standard in subsequent tarakihi ageing studies (Manning et al. 2008, Beentjes 2011, Parker & Fu 2011, Beentjes et al. 2012).
+Based on biological data collected from TAR 7, Stevenson & Horn (2004) chose a birthdate of 1 May as being near the end of the spawning season, and this has been adopted as the standard in subsequent tarakihi ageing studies (Manning et al. 2008, Beentjes 2011, Parker & Fu 2011, Beentjes et al. 2012, McKenzie et al. 2015).